Founders often query how large their cap table should be.

-It’s possible some of your investors are willing to sell their stocks back to the company, for a return on their investment.
-Keep in mind this will require the approval of the other stockholders, and of course the company will need the cash on hand to facilitate it.
+It’s possible some of your investors are willing to sell their shares back to the company, for a return on their investment.
+Keep in mind this will require the approval of the other shareholders, and of course the company will need the cash on hand to facilitate it.

 Bare Trusts are a funny creature, worthy of their own blog (stay tuned).

-However, as a summary, a Bare Trust can allow a number of investors to be counted as one single stockholder on a cap table.
+However, as a summary, a Bare Trust can allow a number of investors to be counted as one single shareholder on a cap table.

-This is done by having the legal ownership of stocks for a number of investors transferred to a Trustee, who holds those stocks on trust for the individual investors.
-Not only does this avoid any stockholder limits, but it can make it much easier to get things done quickly.
+This is done by having the legal ownership of shares for a number of investors transferred to a Trustee, who holds those shares on trust for the individual investors.
+Not only does this avoid the 50 shareholder limit, but it can make it much easier to get things done quickly.
 For example, the trustee could sign resolutions on behalf of all beneficial holders.

 This agility can be very attractive to companies that have been getting bogged in admin.

 We would highly recommend seeking legal advice before going down this route, as there are a number of things to consider.
-Our legal partners can chat with you and help to set this up if it’s suitable and applicable in your jurisdiction.
+Our legal partners can chat with you and help to set up this up if it’s suitable.

-Your lawyer could amend your stockholders Agreement so that
+Your lawyer could amend your Shareholders Agreement so that

 This can again reduce the pain point in chasing signatures during a transaction, where timing is critical.
 If you’d like to chat to a start-up lawyer about this, let us know.